 To learn more about straddles or other strategies, you might visit the Strategy section.Back to top

-Please explain the Long Strangle strategy.
+Please explain the long strangle strategy.

-The long strangle is simply the simultaneous purchase of a long call and a long put on the same underlying security with both options having the same expiration but where the put strike price is lower than the call strike price.
-This strategy may prove beneficial when the investor feels large price movement, either up or down, is about to happen but uncertain of the direction.
+The long strangle is the simultaneous purchase of a long call and a long put on the same underlying security with both options having the same expiration, but where the put strike price is lower than the call strike price.
+This strategy may be beneficial when the investor feels large price movement, either up or down, is about to happen, but is uncertain of the direction.